-Otherwise unattainable, I found a way to get a professional fine art education from Cal Arts professor Jill Poyourow and Philadelphia School of Art graduate and professor Heather Lewis through YCCC in Wells, Maine.
+In 2016, I received fine art education from Cal Arts professor Jill Poyourow and Philadelphia School of Art graduate and professor Heather Lewis through YCCC in Wells, Maine.
 Lewis is the daughter of late well-known artists Jack and Dorothy Lewis of Delaware.
-This lineal depth of expertise that includes Lewis’s family friend, NC Wyeth, continues to be passed on to me through Lewis.
+This lineal wealth of expertise continues to be passed on to me from Heather.

-In the 70s, at 9 years old, I sat on my mother’s lap because every seat was taken on a bus filled with college students on a trip to Museum of Fine Arts, Boston.
-I don’t recall seeing the masters’ paintings, however, I recall feeling the excitement of this mysterious and magical experience.
+At 9 years old, I sat on my mother’s lap because every seat was taken on a bus filled with college students on a trip to the Museum of Fine Arts, Boston.
+I don’t recall seeing the masters’ paintings, however, I remember the excitement of this mysterious and magical experience.
 The artistic seed was planted.